Class 3 Exam > Class 3 Notes > Mathematics for Class 3 (Maths Mela) > Chapter Notes: Raksha Bandhan

 2. Count the Number of Cousins: Sara counted her cousins: Alex, Ben, Clara, and David.
 There were 4 cousins.

-Sara realized she needed to divide the total number of toffees (12) by the number of cousins (4).
+Sara realised she needed to divide the total number of toffees (12) by the number of cousins (4) to ensure fairness in sharing.
 She remembered the division symbol (÷) and set up her problem:

 To figure this out, Sara thought about it like this: if she gives 1 toffee to each cousin, she would have given out 4 toffees in total (because there are 4 cousins).
 She kept giving each cousin 1 toffee until all the toffees were gone.